cosmos/ibc/spec/ics-002-client-semantics/README.md

 single process signing operations with a private key, a quorum of processes signing in unison, many processes operating a Byzantine fault-tolerant consensus algorithm, or other configurations yet to be invented — from the perspective of IBC, a machine is defined entirely by its light client validation & equivocation detection logic.
+Clients will generally not include validation of the state transition logic in general (as that would be equivalent to simply executing the other state machine), but may elect to validate parts of state transitions in particular cases.

 Clients could also act as thresholding views of other clients.
 In the case where modules utilising the IBC protocol to interact with probabilistic-finality consensus algorithms